bmarolleau/cdp-mesh-tutorial/README.md

 A/B testing is a method of performing identical tests against two separate service versions in order to determine which performs better.
 To prevent Istio from performing the default routing behavior between the original and modernized service, define the following rules:

+1.  **Apply initial Destination rules**:

-1. Run the following command to create default destination rules for the Bookinfo services,
+Run the following command to create default destination rules for the Bookinfo services,

 ```bash
 oc create -f https://raw.githubusercontent.com/bmarolleau/cdp-mesh-tutorial/refs/heads/main/samples/istio/bookinfo/destination-rule-all.yaml
 ```
+This object is responsible for defining policies that will be applied to a certain Envoy proxy.
+All actions defined in ``DestinationRules`` take place after routing to the pod.
+Policies can specify rules for traffic balancing between endpoints (pods), circuit breaking, or differentiating between subsets of the service.

--   Tip: A [DestinationRule](https://istio.io/latest/docs/reference/config/networking/virtual-service/#Destination) defines policies that apply to traffic intended for a service after routing has occurred.
+A [`DestinationRule`](https://istio.io/latest/docs/reference/config/networking/virtual-service/#Destination) defines policies that apply to traffic intended for a service after routing has occurred.
 These rules specify configuration for load balancing, connection pool size from the sidecar, and outlier detection settings to detect and evict unhealthy hosts from the load balancing pool.
 Any destination `host` and `subset` referenced in a `VirtualService` rule must be defined in a corresponding `DestinationRule`.

+2.  **Create Virtual Services**:

--   A VirtualService defines a set of traffic routing rules to apply when a host is addressed.
+A `VirtualService` defines a set of traffic routing rules to apply when a host is addressed.
 Each routing rule defines matching criteria for traffic of a specific protocol.
 If the traffic is matched, then it is sent to a named destination service (or subset/version of it) defined in the registry.
 Run the below command to send all reviews traffic to v1:

 ```yaml
 oc create -f https://raw.githubusercontent.com/bmarolleau/cdp-mesh-tutorial/refs/heads/main/samples/istio/bookinfo/virtual-service-all-v1.yaml
 ```

--   Tip: The `VirtualService` defines a rule that captures all HTTP traffic coming in to reviews service, and routes 100% of the traffic to pods of the service with label "version: v1".
+The `VirtualService` defines a rule that captures all HTTP traffic coming in to reviews service, and routes 100% of the traffic to pods of the service with label "version: v1".
 A subset or version of a route destination is identified with a reference to a named service subset which must be declared in a corresponding `DestinationRule`.

--   View the bookinfo application in your browser tab.
+3. View the bookinfo application in your browser tab.
 You should only get the v1 of the BookInfo application, i.e., no stars for ratings.

--   To enable the Istio service mesh for A/B testing against the new service version, modify the original `VirtualService` rule to send only Firefox traffic to v2.
+4. To enable the Istio service mesh for A/B testing against the new service version, modify the original `VirtualService` rule to send only Firefox traffic to v2.
 You may change the `user-agent` to any other installed browser on your machine:

 ```yaml